Electronic and Vibrational Properties of On-Surface Synthesized Gulf-Edged Chiral Graphene Nanoribbons: Introduction

-In this work, we introduce such a motif and use it to realize a gulf-edged (4,2,7)-chGNR by on-surface synthesis.
-We designed a novel monomer \textbf{5} (Figure~\ref{fig:reaction_scheme}), in which biphenyl substituents are incorporated at the central naphthalene unit of a trisnaphthalene moiety, to impose conformational constraints that suppress undesirable side reactions.
-The strategic positioning of iodo-groups on the biphenyl moiety ensures a smooth polymerization reaction during on-surface synthesis, while the expanded $\pi$-conjugated area, enhances surface anchoring and thereby minimizes desorption and decomposition up to \SI{673}{\kelvin}.
+Nevertheless, the number of molecular precursor architectures capable of encoding periodically indented edge structures in chGNRs remains limited.
+Here, we employ a trisnaphthalene-based precursor bearing biphenyl substituents and terminal iodine groups to access the gulf-edged (4,2,7)-chGNR on Au(111).
+The strategic positioning of iodo-groups on the biphenyl moiety ensures a smooth polymerization reaction during on-surface synthesis, while the expanded $\pi$-conjugated area enhances surface anchoring and thereby minimizes desorption and decomposition up to \SI{673}{\kelvin}.
 This rational design enables the direct synthesis of a well-defined \xGNR{}, with controlled regiospecificity, width uniformity, and edge purity, and establishes a new precursor design methodology for chGNRs more generally.

-The on-surface synthesis of \xGNR{}, was characterized by STM, which monitors the polymerization and dehydrogenation steps, and by nc-AFM, which confirms the atomically precise structure.
+The on-surface synthesis of \xGNR{} was characterized by STM, which monitors the polymerization and dehydrogenation steps, and by nc-AFM, which confirms the atomically precise structure.
 STS measurements combined with density functional theory (DFT) were used to resolve the \xGNR{} band structure, while Raman spectroscopy probed the vibrational modes and ambient stability of the ribbon.
 Despite its relatively large band gap and non-spin-polarized edges, the \xGNR{} exhibits poor ambient stability, consistent with previous findings that zigzag edge segments can drive ambient instability even in GNRs with predominantly closed-shell electronic structure~\cite{berdonces-layunta_chemical_2021}.